teekag/Wearable-LLM-Insight-Generator/README.md

-# Wearable LLM Insight Generator
+# Wearable Data Insight Generator

 A modular AI system that ingests raw time-series data from wearables and generates personalized insights using Large Language Models (LLMs).